ponomarevandrey/linux-audio/index.md

 ## `ffmpeg`

 **IMPORTANT**.
 DO NOT USE IT FOR EDITING ID3 TAGS.
-INSTEAD USER `kid3-cli`.
+INSTEAD USE `kid3-cli`.
 It is way more convenient for handling metadata across all types of audio files.

 * [How to install](https://linuxize.com/post/how-to-install-ffmpeg-on-ubuntu-18-04/)

-### How-to Tips
+### How-to

 * **Convert `.wv` to `.flac`:**
   ```